anee-tta/Elevate-labs-internship-Task-4/README.md

 ### Steps

  1. Open Firewall.
- 2. List current inbound rules.
+ 2. Go through current inbound rules.
- 3. Create a test rule to block inbound TCP port 23.
+ 3. Create a new inbound rule to block TCP port 23.
  4. Test that the port is blocked on Powershell.
  5. Remove the test rule.